LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

    -  ``kubernetes.io/kube-apiserver-client`` = Certificates will be valid for interfacing directly with the kube-apiserver as an end-user client. ``csr.spec.usages`` must include ``["client auth"]`` and can also add ``["digital signature", "key encipherment"]``.
 Subjects can be anything.
    -  ``kubernetes.io/kube-apiserver-client-kubelet`` = Similar to ``kubernetes.io/kube-apiserver-client`` except this certificate should be used for Kubernetes components and not end-users. ``csr.spec.usages`` must be set to ``["client auth", "digital signature", "key encipherment"]``.
 Subjects must be ``["system:<COMPONENT_NAME>"]``.
    -  ``kubernetes.io/kubelet-serving`` = Certificates will be valid for kubelet processes only. ``csr.spec.usages`` must be set to ``["digital signature", "key encipherment", "server auth"]``.
 Subjects must be ``["system:<COMPONENT_NAME>"]``.
-   -  ``kubernetes.io/legacy-unknown`` = Used by legacy third-party Kubernetes distrubtions.
+   -  ``kubernetes.io/legacy-unknown`` = Used by legacy third-party Kubernetes distributions.
 Not supported by upstream Kubernetes.

 -  uid (string) = A unique identifer for the user that will be tied to this certificate.
 This way, the same username can be used more than once without conflict.
 -  usages (list of strings) = The purpose of the certificate.